Slavery and Human Trafficking Statement

 Our business

-At 7IM, we want to deliver an unrivalled experience for all of our clients – whether that’s individuals, families or businesses.
+At 7IM, we want to deliver an unrivalled experience for all our clients – whether that’s individuals, families or businesses.

 For financial advisers and planners, this involves us standing alongside them to support them with whatever they need, so they can focus more on what really matters: nurturing their relationships with clients to deliver on their financial plans.
-Our offering for advisers reflects that: an open architecture platform, multi asset investment solutions to fit whatever their investment philosophy is and help with discretionary investment management.
+Our offering for advisers reflects that — an open architecture platform, multi asset investment solution to fit whatever their investment philosophy is and help with discretionary investment management.
 For our private wealth clients, it all starts with understanding the client, their families, and their goals and then creating a bespoke financial plan designed to help them achieve financial freedom.

 Our supply chains